RobinHYuan/Portable-Metal-Detector/README.md

 - An external ISR coded to drive the IR receiver
 - Second LCD display is added
 - DHT11 temperature and humidity sensor is working

+**2021-04-08 ; 00:23:29; Wednesday**
+- We can nevigate the menu using a IR remote controller instead of pushbuttons
+- Menu can diplay the current task

 ------------
 ### LCD Pin Assignments: